Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Introduction

 At leading order, the observed Hubble rate exhibits a dipole that decreases with distance, with higher-order multipoles aligned with this dipole.
 Two key features emerge: first, the Hubble rate is anisotropic; second, it asymptotically approaches the standard Hubble flow at large distances.
 Although this serves as a motivation, we would like to emphasise that the aim of this work is not to test the models in \cite{BeltranJimenez:2020csl,BeltranJimenez:2020tsl,BeltranJimenez:2021imo} specifically, but rather to verify whether the Hubble rate is anisotropic and whether there is any possible distance dependence of the dipole.
 Only once this has been confirmed (or refuted) a discussion about the theoretical explanation can be opened.
 This is left for future work.

-This paper is structured as follows: in Sec.~\ref{sec:data} we introduce the dataset used for our analysis; in Sec.~\ref{sec:HL} we provide a brief review of the Hubble-Lema\^{i}tre law and possible caveats in its application; Sec.~\ref{sec:analysis} describes the key aspects of our analysis in detail; in Sec.~\ref{sec:results} we present the main results; and in Sec.~\ref{sec:discussion} we compare our findings with existing literature and draw conclusions.
+This paper is structured as follows: in Sec.~\ref{sec:data} we introduce the dataset used for our analysis; in Sec.~\ref{sec:HL} we provide a brief review of the Hubble-Lema\^{i}tre law and possible caveats in its application; Sec.~\ref{sec:preliminary} describes a preliminary assessment check to validate the use of the sample; Sec.~\ref{sec:statistical} enlists the key aspects of our analysis; in Sec.~\ref{sec:results} we present the main results; and in Sec.~\ref{sec:discussion} we compare our findings with existing literature and draw conclusions.